Alexander Kluge: Literary works

 Kluge is also one of the major German fiction writers of the late-20th century and an important social critic.
 His fictional works, which tend toward the short story form, are significant for their formal experimentation and insistently critical thematics.
 Constituting a form of analytical fiction, they utilize techniques of narrative disruption, mixed genres, interpolation of non-literary texts and documents, and perspectival shifts.
 The texts frequently employ a flat, ironic tone.
 One frequent effect approximates what Viktor Shklovsky and the Russian formalists identified as defamiliarization or ostranenie.
 In an interview with 032c magazine, Kluge described his point of view on writing with a quote by Georg Büchner: "I've always wanted to see what my head looks like from above."
 Kluge explains that when "writing literary texts, you look—if you're going about it correctly—down to yourself, to your head from above.
 Then you no longer have a relationship with yourself.
 At the most, you have trust in yourself that a text will emerge from this and that you still have the sovereignty and the strength to throw it away if it amounts to nothing."
-Kluge has used several of his stories as the bases for his films.
+Kluge has used several of his stories as the basis for his films.

 Kluge's major works of social criticism include Öffentlichkeit und Erfahrung.
 Zur Organisationsanalyse von bürgerlicher und proletarischer Öffentlichkeit, co-written with Oskar Negt and originally published in 1972, and "Geschichte und Eigensinn", also co-authored with Negt. "Öffentlichkeit und Erfahrung" has been translated into English as Public Sphere and Experience: Toward an Analysis of the Bourgeois and Proletarian Public Sphere and "Geschichte und Eigensinn" was translated into English as History and Obstinacy, published in 2014 by Zone Books.

 "Public Sphere and Experience" revisits and expands Jürgen Habermas's notion of the public sphere (which he articulated in his book Structural Transformation of the Public Sphere) and calls for the development of a new "proletarian public sphere" grounded in the life experience of the working class.
 "Geschichte und Eigensinn" continues this project and tries to rethink the very nature of proletarian experience and develops a theory of "living labour" grounded in the work of Karl Marx.

 He has also published numerous texts on literary, film and television criticism.
 In discussing his literary technique of blending fiction and reality with author Gary Indiana, Kluge also offers a critique of the media industry's presentation of "reality", which he asserts is intrinsically false: